Nnamdi Chukwuocha: Twin Poets

 Chukwuocha and his brother, Al Mills, are known as the "Twin Poets".
 Both brothers are veterans of the U.S. Army and social workers from Wilmington, Delaware.
 They have written and performed together since a young age.
 Their poetry deals with issues such as gun violence, poverty, and the criminal justice system, and is informed by their social work and daily engagement with vulnerable populations in Wilmington.

 The brothers work collaboratively in their creative process.
 They have a strong rapport on-stage, often speak in unison or intermingle their voices, and are able to uniquely punctuate one another with their "rhythmic" spoken poetry.
 Mills described his brother as writing longer poems.

 The Twin Poets have won several awards for their work and appeared on HBO's Def Poetry.
 They were the subject of a documentary called Why I Write.

 Delaware Poets Laureate

-On December 13, 2015, the Twin Poets were named the 17th Poets Laureate of the State of Delaware.
+On December 13, 2015, the Twin Poets were named the 17th Poets Laureate of Delaware.
 As poets laureate, they serve as ambassadors and advocates of poetry for the state.
 They are the first co-laureates appointed by any state and are the first siblings to share the position.
 During their swearing-in ceremony, they recited the oath of office in "perfect unison."